Widening Pathways to the Engineering Profession: Creating Opportunities for All

 Broadening pathways into engineering

-One of the most effective ways to attract and support more diverse voices in engineering is to rethink how we attract and support students.
+One of the most effective ways to attract and support more varied voices in engineering is to rethink how we attract and support students.
 Engineering faculties are stepping up, reaching out to students who might not have considered engineering a career option before.

 Dr. Morosco also emphasized the need to show students that engineering is about making a difference in the world.
 “Students want to have an impact on the world.
 They want to solve global grand challenges.
 Whether or not they perceive engineering as a way they can do that, there’s a bit of a disconnect there.”

 Engineers solve real problems that impact people’s lives.
-Many underrepresented groups, like women, neurodiverse individuals, and folks from low socioeconomic backgrounds, often don’t see engineering as a viable career option and self-select themselves out of this career path.
+Many underrepresented groups, like women, neurodiverse individuals, and people from low socioeconomic backgrounds, often don’t see engineering as a viable career option and self-select themselves out of this career path.
 They might lack role models or not have been encouraged to pursue these paths.
 That’s why changing how we talk about engineering and what makes a good engineer is essential.

 Engineering programs are also responsible for broadening pathways.
 Offering course options tailored to different learning styles and approaches creates broader opportunities for success and retention for non-traditional students.

 Engineering technology programs offer a hands-on, practical approach to engineering education, making the field more accessible to students who may not thrive in traditional, theory-heavy settings.
 These programs focus on applying theoretical knowledge to real-world problems, bridging the gap between classroom concepts and industry needs.
-By aligning with industry standards and emphasizing practical skills, engineering technology opens doors for a broader range of students, fostering the diverse perspectives needed to drive innovation in the field.
+By aligning with industry standards and emphasizing practical skills, engineering technology opens doors for a broader range of students, fostering the various perspectives needed to drive innovation in the field.

 These programs are helping change the narrative.
 They offer hands-on, project-based learning that shows students the real-world impact of their work.
 This practical approach helps students see how engineering can be a powerful tool for change.

 Creating an environment where students feel safe, heard, and valued is critical to attracting students from all backgrounds.
+It also goes beyond academic support.

-Inclusive teaching, mentorship programs, and community-building activities all help students feel connected and supported.
+Appropriate teaching, mentorship programs, and community-building activities all help students feel connected and supported.

 This sense of belonging is vital to broadening pathways into engineering.